olivier-heen/neandertools/README.md

 # Neandertools
-Old-school tools to ease manipulation of network data in scripts.
+Old-school tools to ease the manipulation of network data (adresses, ranges, lists).

-The tools are filters meant to be piped one after the other.
-They work both ways simultaneosly.
-The lines containing exactly one correct input are transformed, the other lines rmain unchanged.

-Use these tools for manual manipulation and for simple scripting.
-Do not use for automated processinc with possibly adversarial input.
+Most tools are filters and format converters.
+For instance cidr.py converts cidr to interval and interval to cidr.
+The lines containing one single correct entry are converted.
+The other lines are left as is.
+These tools are made for manual manipulation or simple scripting.
+Do not use for automated processing with possibly adversarial input.

 # Tools
-- ``tamp.py`` Convert successive numbers to intervals.
+- ``tamp.py`` Convert list of numbers to intervals.
 And vice-versa.
 - ``iton.py`` Convert IPv4 to decimal.
 And vice-versa.
 Also works on intervals.
 - ``cidr.py`` Convert a cidr network to an address interval.
 And vice-versa.
 - ``turn.py`` Turn a data table into its transpose or into vectors.
-- ``norm.sh`` Normalize a list of of cidr, intervals, addresses.
+- ``norm.sh`` Normalize a mix of cidr intervals and addresses to canonical cidr.

 # Examples
 Example: list unique IP addresses from a set of network ranges and intervals.